 The Herbert Hoover Uncommon Student Award is a $5,000 scholarship program for Iowa high school juniors.
 The program annually identifies and honors up to 15 Iowa high school juniors who propose and then accomplish a project of their own choosing and design.
 Grades, test scores, essays and financial need are not evaluated.

-Each of the 15 finalists will receive a $1,000 cash award at the completion of the program.
-Three of those could earn an additional $5,000 scholarship each, for a total of $6,000!
-Check the links on the right to learn more about choosing a project and deadlines.
+Each of the 15 finalists will receive a $1,500 cash award at the completion of the program.
+Three of those could earn an additional $5,000 scholarship each, for a total of $6,500!
+Check the links below to learn more about choosing a project and deadlines.

 "To those of you high school juniors who are considering entering this competition, I say go for it.
 You will be exposed to new people, new students, new situations, and get to learn about a presidential library and museum.
 You will be challenged, you will probably become frustrated, and there is always the anxiety of who will earn the $5,000 scholarships.
 But in the end you will have seen a project through to completion and have the extreme pride of a job well done.
 Set your goals at the highest level–even dream, surround yourself with the most positive people, get as organized as possible, and have a great deal of fun as you work your way through this scholarship program."